telerik/xaml-docs/controls/radtaskboard/populating-with-data/data-binding-to-object.md

     <telerik:RadTaskBoard ItemsSource="{Binding Tasks}" GroupMemberPath="State" />
 {{endregion}}

-Since the control is bound a collection of custom objects, you need to declare ItemTemplate property.
+Since the control is bound a collection of custom objects, you need to declare the ItemTemplate property.
 You have two options here.

 * If you want to use the default look of the card, you can just bind your properties.
-You can place in the DataTemplate __RadTaskBoardCard __ element and bind its properties to the properties from the business object.
+You can place a __RadTaskBoardCard__ element in the DataTemplate and bind its properties to the properties from the business object.

 >The CategoryCollection and CategoryModel class can be accessed in XAML through the following namespace:
 >`xmlns:taskBoard="clr-namespace:Telerik.Windows.Controls.TaskBoard;assembly=Telerik.Windows.Controls"`